Lindsey Stirling: 2015–2018: The Only Pirate at the Party, Brave Enough, Dancing with the Stars and Warmer in the Winter

-In June 2016, Stirling announced her new studio album Brave Enough, which was set to be released on August 19, 2016.
+In June 2016, Stirling announced her new studio album Brave Enough, set for release on August 19, 2016.
 Shortly after, she uploaded a new music video "The Arena" to her main channel.
-Upon its release, Brave Enough debuted at number one on the US Dance/Electronic Albums chart and number 5 on the Billboard 200, where it peaked.
-Stirling released an exclusive track "Firefly" with Brave Enough via Pledge Music, which featured Stirling on vocals.
+Brave Enough debuted at number one on the US Dance/Electronic Albums chart and peaked at number 5 on the Billboard 200.
+Stirling released an exclusive track "Firefly" with Brave Enough via Pledge Music, with Stirling on vocals.
 The song would later be used in the movie Barbie: Star Light Adventure.
 In August 2016, Stirling released the song "Something Wild" which she wrote for the Disney movie, Pete's Dragon.
-The song played over the end credits and features on both Brave Enough and the official movie soundtrack.
-Stirling appeared on several television shows in August to promote her new album, including The Today Show and ZDF's Morgenmagazin in Germany, performing The Arena live.
-During the same month, Stirling performed in the opening ceremony of The International 2016, a Dota 2 tournament which had the biggest prize pool in eSports history.
+The song played over the end credits and both Brave Enough and the movie soundtrack.
+Stirling appeared on several television shows in August to promote her new album, including The Today Show and ZDF's Morgenmagazin in Germany, performing "The Arena" live.
+During the same month, Stirling performed at the opening ceremony of The International 2016, a Dota 2 tournament which had the biggest prize pool in eSports history.
 Later Stirling also appeared in a Schön! magazine photoshoot and feature interview.

 In September 2016, Stirling started her Brave Enough Tour in San Diego, California that would continue worldwide for 79 dates.
-Stirling also performed the national anthem and a pre-game concert for the San Francisco 49ers season opener against the Los Angeles Rams at Levi's Stadium.
-Stirling wore a 49ers jersey to perform in.
+Stirling also performed the national anthem and a pre-game concert wearing a 49ers jersey for the San Francisco 49ers season opener against the Los Angeles Rams at Levi's Stadium.
 September also marked the release of three special editions of Brave Enough.
 All released exclusively on vinyl, there was a red swirl disc edition, a Barnes & Noble exclusive featuring the bonus track "Activate" and an Urban Outfitters edition limited to 500 copies with an autographed postcard from Stiring enclosed.
-Stirling was also featured on the cover of fashion & lifestyle magazine, Bello for their Summer edition.
+Stirling was also featured on the cover of fashion & lifestyle magazine Bello for their Summer edition.

 In October 2016, Stirling launched a music video for the single "Prism", featuring herself as five clones named "The Violindseys".
 The same month, Stirling was featured on the cover of Strings Magazine.
-The following month, Stirling released the single Hold My Heart featuring ZZ Ward along with an Alice in Wonderland themed video.
+The following month, Stirling released the single Hold My Heart featuring ZZ Ward along with an Alice in Wonderland-themed video.
 A second video was later released in collaboration with HP, featuring Stirling playing both herself and her alter-ego super fan Phelba.
 Stirling was one of the first artists to record for the newly launched Spotify Singles.
-Stirling recorded two acoustic tracks at Spotify Studios in New York City, her single, Something Wild and a cover of 7 Years by Lukas Graham.
+Stirling recorded two acoustic tracks at Spotify Studios in New York City, her single, Something Wild and a cover of "7 Years" by Lukas Graham.
 They were premiered on the streaming service on November 30, 2016.